🌺

 Local honey · Hawaiian bee pollen · wellness add-ins

-Hawaii's strong health food culture means that honey, local bee pollen, and royal jelly appear as add-ins to otherwise plant-based açaí bowls, smoothies, and granola products — often without prominent labelling.
-"Natural" and "superfood" branding is used widely at health cafés and juice bars; honey is frequently the default sweetener.
-This is common at the type of venue that attracts vegan visitors specifically — check before ordering at any wellness-facing café or smoothie bar.
+Hawaii's strong health food culture means honey, local bee pollen, and royal jelly appear as add-ins to otherwise plant-based acai bowls, smoothies, and granola, often without prominent labelling.
+Honey is frequently the default sweetener at wellness cafes and juice bars.
+This is common precisely at the venues that attract vegan visitors.
+Check before ordering at any health-facing spot.

 Ordering Scripts